-Article 37 Review
+Article 36 Review

-Without prejudice to Article 98(5) of Directive (EU) 2015/2366, EBA shall review by [OP: please insert date corresponding to '18 months after the date of application referred to in Article 37(2)] the fraud rates referred to in the Annex to this Regulation and, if appropriate, submit draft updates thereto to the Commission in accordance with Article 10 of Regulation (EU) No 1093/2010.
+Without prejudice to Article 98(5) of Directive (EU) 2015/2366, EBA shall review by [OP: please insert date corresponding to '18 months after the date of application referred to in Article 37(2)] the fraud rates referred to in the Annex to this Regulation and the availability and performance of dedicated interfaces referred to in Articles 31 and 32 to this Regulation and, if appropriate, submit draft updates thereto to the Commission in accordance with Article 10 of Regulation (EU) No 1093/2010.

-Article 38 Entry into force
+Entry into force

 - 1. This Regulation shall enter into force on the day following that of its publication in the Official Journal of the European Union. - 2.
-This Regulation shall apply from [OP: please insert date corresponding to '18 months after entry into force date'].
+This Regulation shall apply from [OP: please insert date corresponding to '18 months after entry into force date']. - 3.
+However, paragraph 5 of Article 29 shall apply [OP: please insert date corresponding to 15 month after entry into force date].